ecell/ecell4_base/docs/index.rst

 Tutorials:

 We assume that you run the following tutorials from Jupyter Notebook.
-Please note that magic functions like ``%matplotlib`` works only on Jupyter Notebook.
+Please note that magic functions like ``%matplotlib`` work only on Jupyter Notebook.

 .. toctree::
    :glob: